JanAxelsson/JanAxelsson.github.io/docs/index.md

-I have two major public projects here
+I have two large public projects here

+\<hr\>

 Pragma-git
 ----------

-### The aim with *Pragma-git* is to be
+### The aim with "Pragma-git" is to be

--   ”pragmatic” — aiming to be the opposite to how many beginners perceive *git*, but yet with standard functionality for pros
+-   ”pragmatic” — aiming to be the opposite to how many beginners perceive *git*

+-   yet with standard functionality for pros

 -   easy to start — and something to grow in for daily programming tasks